 Off-Year Assessments: Within fourteen (14) calendar days prior to the twelve-month anniversary of ISIS service entry indicating completion of the LOC-CSR.

-Emergency Needs Assessments: Within forty-eight (48) hours from notice of an emergency situation when an Emergency Needs Assessment is required to update the plan of care dealing with the emergency.
+Emergency Needs Assessments: Within two (2) business days from notice of an emergency situation when an Emergency Needs Assessment is required to update the plan of care dealing with the emergency.

 Assessments will be uploaded to IMPA within five business days from the date the assessment was completed.